 A seizure involves abnormal electrical activity in the brain that affects the mind and body.
 Many problems can cause you to have a seizure.
 These include high fever, abnormal levels of sodium or blood sugar, and head injuries.
 If you have a condition called epilepsy, you may have seizures repeatedly.

-A seizure that lasts at least 30 minutes is called status epilepticus, or a prolonged seizure.
+A seizure that lasts at least 5 minutes, a second seizure without recovering consciousness from the first, or if a person is having a repeated seizure lasting 30 minutes or longer is called status epilepticus, or a prolonged seizure.
 This is a medical emergency that may lead to permanent brain damage or death.
-Many medical experts become concerned that a seizure is status epilepticus after it lasts five to 10 minutes.

 This condition is especially common in young children and elderly adults.

-In children, the main cause of status epilepticus is an infection with a fever.
+In infants and children, the main cause of status epilepticus is an infection with a fever.
 In adults, these are common causes of the problem:

-Imbalance of substances in the blood, such as low blood sugar
+Imbalance of substances in the blood (low blood sugar or electrolyte imbalances)

 Convulsive status epilepticus.
 Status epilepticus with convulsions may be more likely to lead to long-term injury.
 Convulsions may involve jerking motions, grunting sounds, drooling, and rapid eye movements.